robinkarim/Production-Book/docs/ini/cirrent-agent.rst

 CIRRENT™ Agent API
 ====================

 CIRRENT™ INI gives you the ability to develop custom uses cases that rely on the CIRRENT™ Agent.
 You do so by using the CIRRENT™ Agent API.
 There are three key areas in which CIRRENT™ Agent API can help you build a custom monitoring and control use case.

 Custom data submission
 ^^^^^^^^^^^^^^^^^^^^^^^

 You can use the CIRRENT™ Agent to collect custom data from your device, and transmit it to the CIRRENT™ Cloud - in addition to the data that is automatically collected by the CIRRENT™ Agent.
 You can then use the CIRRENT™ Console to analyze the custom attributes you submitted.

-You therefore have the ability to monitor custom events, measurements and attributes that is unique to your IoT deployment.
+That gives you the ability to monitor custom events, measurements and attributes that is unique to your IoT deployment.
 Custom measurements are submitted by making use of the CIRRENT™ Agent API.
 Any application on your device can connect to the CIRRENT™ Agent on your device, submitting custom parameters via the CIRRENT™ Agent API.

 Running jobs on your device
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^

-You can use the CIRRENT™ Agent API to run specific jobs on a single device, or across a fleet of devices, including the ability to collect entire device logs in a single go.
+You can use the CIRRENT™ Agent API to run specific jobs on a single device, or across a fleet of devices, including the ability to collect entire device logs with a single action.

 Pushing status notifications to your apps
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^